 Are fish oil and weight loss really connected?
-University of Brazil scientists have uncovered evidence that ordinary fish oil supplements — the kind you can get for $10 online (such as Ultra Omega-3 Fish Oil 2000mg, 400 softgels at Amazon.com) — may have hidden power to make your thyroid work better.
-And that’s very good news for folks struggling to get slim.
+Scientists from the University of Brazil have uncovered evidence that ordinary fish oil supplements — the kind you can get for $10 online, such as Nature's Bounty rapid release fish oil softgels ($9, Amazon) — may have hidden powers that'll make your thyroid work better.
+And that’s very good news for folks who are struggling to get slim.

-“Your thyroid is the gas pedal for your metabolism,” explains Richard Shames, M.D., author of Thyroid Power.
+“Your thyroid is the gas pedal for your metabolism,” explains Richard Shames, MD, author of Thyroid Power ($10, Amazon).
 Fish oil primes this pedal, “allowing the body to use more fat for fuel," and thereby shed pounds quickly.

-Of course, the big question is: How well does it work?
-To find out, we asked a group of dieters to start taking 2,000 mg. of fish oil daily and report back on how their bodies responded.
+The big question, of course, is how well does it work?
+To find out, we asked a group of dieters to start taking 2,000 mg of fish oil daily and report back on how their bodies responded.
 Every single one seemed thrilled.
-“I could eat carbs and still lose weight easily” says Wisconsin reader JoAnne Custer, 58, down eight pounds in seven days.
-Adds Minnesota mom Tonya Busall, 27: “I’ve struggled with my weight for years.
+“I could eat carbs and still lose weight easily,” said Wisconsin reader JoAnne Custer, 58, who was down eight pounds in seven days.
+Minnesota mom Tonya Busall, 27, added: “I’ve struggled with my weight for years.
 But after one week of taking fish oil supplements and eating right, I lost 10 pounds.
 I wish someone had told me about this sooner!”

 Brazilian researchers actually set out to see if fish oil pills might lower cholesterol.
-Turns out, thyroid hormone helps regulate cholesterol — so they noticed signs that fish oil “was basically making thyroid hormone more effective at clearing away fat,” explains Baylor College of Medicine’s Ridha Arem, M.D., author of The Thyroid Solution.
-Experts already knew that omega-3 fatty acids in fish seem to boost thyroid function; yet this new research — which is still in early phases — hints that fish oil’s effect may be more powerful than previously thought.
-Dr. Arem and Dr. Shames agree there’s no need to wait for more studies to try the stuff.
-After all, fish oil is so safe, it’s often recommended for pregnant women.
+Turns out, thyroid hormone helps regulate cholesterol — so they noticed signs that fish oil “was basically making thyroid hormone more effective at clearing away fat,” explains Baylor College of Medicine’s Ridha Arem, MD, author of The Thyroid Solution ($18, Amazon).
+Experts already knew that omega-3 fatty acids in fish seemed to boost thyroid function.
+Yet this new research, which is still in its early phases, hints that fish oil’s effect may be more powerful than previously thought.
+Dr. Arem and Dr. Shames agree there’s no need to wait for more studies to try fish oil supplements for weight loss.
+After all, fish oil is so safe that it’s often recommended for pregnant women.

 Here are some of the most frequently asked questions about taking fish oil for weight loss.